Zizipho Poswa: Work

 Poswa's work expresses African womanhood and the role that Xhosa women play in contemporary life.
 She produces large-scale, hand-built sculptural pieces.
 Her iLobola series draws inspiration from the Xhosa rituals of lobola, or bride-wealth, the tradition of paying the bride's family with cattle.
 She has also drawn from the labor of rural women and traditional hairstyles.

 Career

 Powsa has shown her work at Design Miami, Salon Art + Design, and Southern Guild gallery.
 Her work was included in the exhibition Before Yesterday We Could Fly at the Metropolitan Museum of Art.
+Her first solo exhibit in the United States, "iiNtsika zeSizwe (The Pillars of the Nation)" was held at New York’s Galerie56 in the Spring of 2023.

 Their works are in these collections: Metropolitan Museum of Art, Los Angeles County Museum of Art, Philadelphia Museum of Art.